bonitasoft/bonita-continuous-delivery-doc/md/bcd_controller.md

 #### TIP: Persistent command history

-If you want to persist your bash command history across container restart, simply add the following environment line in your `docker-compose.yaml` file:
+If you want to persist your bash command history across container restarts, simply add the following environment line in your `docker-compose.yaml` file:

 ```yaml
 bcd: